Birth Control Pills

 What if I forget to take the pill?

 If you forget a pill, take it as soon as you remember.
-Even if this means taking two pills in one day, you should take them as soon as possible.
+Even if this means taking two pills in one day, you should take the missed pill as soon as possible.
 If you miss the first or last active pill of the pack there is an increased risk of pregnancy, so be sure to use a second method of contraception for 7 days of active pills.
 If you miss 2 pills in a row, you may want to consider emergency contraception.
 Read the package information for instructions on missed pills or call your health care provider if you have any questions.

 When do the pills become effective?